SamLau95/samlau95.github.io/_past_projects/2016-09-01-jupyterhub.md

 ## Additional Improvements

-I oversaw continued development on this project the following semester, although another dev handled the day-to-day management.
+I oversaw continued development on this project the following semester, although another developer handled the day-to-day management.

 We made the following improvements to the system in Spring 2017:

-- We automatic create periodic snapshots of student disks.
+- We automatically create periodic snapshots of student disks.
 - We allow students to back up their files onto Google Drive so they can keep their files after their semester in Data 8.
 - We implemented cluster autoscaling based on usage. **This cut our operational